shai-amar/java-data-structures/README.md

 ## Trees

 **Definition:** A Tree is a data structure compiled from a **Root node** that is functioning a the father and the **Edges** that are functioning as its sons.
+In the following examples we will see what are the components of a tree data structure and what they do.

 ####Root
+The first node of a tree data structure is called the Root node - the father of all the other nodes.
+There is only one Root node in every tree data structure.

 ![](/images/trees/TreeRoot.png?raw=true)